Niteshchawla/Yulu-HypothesisTesting/README.md

 # Yulu-HypothesisTesting
+Introduction:

-Yulu has recently suffered considerable dips in its revenues.
-They have contracted a consulting company to understand the factors on which the demand for these shared electric cycles depends.
-Specifically, they want to understand the factors affecting the demand for these shared electric cycles in the Indian market.
+Yulu, India's pioneering micro-mobility service provider, has embarked on a mission to revolutionize daily commutes by offering unique, sustainable transportation solutions.
+However, recent revenue setbacks have prompted Yulu to seek the expertise of a consulting company to delve into the factors influencing the demand for their shared electric cycles, specifically in the Indian market

+Objective:

+Strategic Expansion: Yulu's decision to enter the Indian market is a strategic move to expand its global footprint.
+Understanding the demand factors in this new market is essential to tailor their services and strategies accordingly.

+Revenue Recovery: Yulu's recent revenue decline is a pressing concern.
+By analyzing the factors affecting demand for shared electric cycles in the Indian market, they can make informed adjustments to regain profitability.